Expungement in Florida

 - Is seeking to be appointed as a guardian pursuant to s.
 744.3125.

-A sealed record (as opposed to an expunged record) has two more exceptions:
+A sealed record has two more exceptions:

 - Is attempting to purchase a firearm from a licensed importer, licensed manufacturer, or licensed dealer and is subject to a criminal history check under state or federal law;